iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 My backup was (and is) electric baseboard heat.
 However, I'd suggest you avoid using baseboard heat if possible.
 It really ramps up your electric bill.

 Electricity in New Hampshire costs more per kWh than the national average.
 (See <a href="https://www.eia.gov/electricity/sales_revenue_price/pdf/table5_a.pdf" target="blank">this chart</a> for state-by-state comparisons.

-As some have pointed out, average monthly bills are below the national average.
-It's also true that many New Hampshire homes do not have air conditioning, even though we typically get heat wave temperatures (in the upper 90s) for at least a week a year.
-And that could conceivably factor in to the lower average bills.
-(That and Yankees know how to be frugal.)
+As some have pointed out, average monthly electric bills here are below the national average.
+It's also true that many New Hampshire homes ration their heat (keeping temperatures at 55 or so).

+Many homes here also do not have air conditioning, even though we get summer temperatures in the 90s.
+So I wonder if these facts play into these statistics.
+That, and Yankees know _how_ to be — and _enjoy_ being — frugal.